 Where complaints are about elected members, the panel will not include members from the same committee as the person who is either the subject of or the initiator the complaint.
-For example, Student Leadership Team (SLT) members will not sit on a panel that is investigating a complaint from or against an SLT member.
+For example, Student Leadership Team (SLT members will not sit on a panel that is investigating a complaint from or against an SLT member.

-To submit your complaint, write to the President and Associate Director of Projects and Services using the oustudents-complaints@open.ac.uk email address.
-Include in your letter all relevant details about your complaint, who it is about and what happened, your name and how you may be contacted.
+To submit your complaint, write to the President and Head of People by emailing ousa@open.ac.uk.
+Include in your email all relevant details about your complaint, who it is about and what happened, your name and how you may be contacted.
 Where appropriate, include evidence, e.g. screen shots or emails, names of witnesses and the outcomes of any previous resolutions or mediation.

-An initial assessment of whether there is a case to answer will be carried out by two of the following: President, Deputy President, Associate Director of Projects and Services.
+An initial assessment of whether there is a case to answer will be carried out by two of the following: President, Deputy President, Head of People or a member of the Senior Management Team.
 In cases of alleged discrimination, an investigative panel will always be formed.

-In cases where a complaint is about or involves the President, Deputy President, or Associate Director of Projects and Services, then the Chief Executive Officer, Chair of Trustees or other delegated member of staff or trustee may be involved to ensure fairness and remove bias.
+In cases where a complaint is about or involves the President, Deputy President, or Head of People, then the Chief Executive Officer, Chair of Trustees or other delegated member of staff or trustee may be involved to ensure fairness and remove bias.
 External advice will be sought where it is deemed necessary or helpful, or where there may be a conflict of interest.

-Should they find that there is no case to answer, the Associate Director of Projects and Services will work with you to find ways to help move things forward.
+Should they find that there is no case to answer, the Head of People will work with you to find ways to help move things forward.